Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Test Case

 \subsection{Control Design Parameters}

-The main component of our controller is the desired aggregate behavior which we designate as a low-pass filter with time constant 0.1 and gain 53.1.
-For \( \mathcal{P}_i \), we use 10 simple poles for each agent that include the poles of the desired transfer function, the plant and the remaining are chosen along a spiral inside the unit disk \cite{msls_placeholder}.
+The main component of our controller is the desired aggregate behavior which we designate as a low-pass filter, according to grid operator specifications, with time constant 0.1 and gain 53.1.
+For \( \mathcal{P}_i \), we use 10 simple poles for each agent that include the poles of the desired transfer function, the plant and the remaining are chosen along a spiral inside the unit disk as described in \cite[Section \uppercase\expandafter{\romannumeral 4 }]{msls_placeholder}.
 Engineering limitations on the device level are specified as upper bounds on \( |P^k_i| \), denoted \( \overline{P}_i \), under a worst-case frequency signal which we choose as a step input of size 0.25.
-We set \( \overline{P}_i \) to 2.1, 2.9 and 27.5 for WTs, PVs and ESs, respectively, which correspond to device-specific percentages of nominal power.
-We, additionally, constrain ESs to have zero output at steady-state.
-Finally, we enforce the steady-state power of WTs and PVs to be proportional to their nominal power, hence ensuring that the power deviation introduced to compensate \( P_{ext} \) is distributed fairly among devices.
-All aforementioned specifications are encapsulated in \eqref{eq:abmm} and the detailed formulation can be found in \cite{spa_dvpp_placeholder}.
+We set \( \overline{P}_i \) to 2.1, 2.9 and 27.5 for WTs, PVs and ESs, respectively, which correspond to device-specific percentages of the nominal power \( \hat{P}_{i} \) of each device, where the values for WTs and PVs are small because their nominal operation is close to their maximum power capacity.
+We, additionally, constrain ESs to have zero output at steady-state, to avoid impacting their state of charge.
+Finally, we enforce the contribution of WTs and PVs to the aggregate steady-state power output of the VPP to be proportional to their nominal power, i.e., \( P_i^{\infty}/P_{vpp}^{\infty} = \hat{P}_{i} \), in order to achieve fair power sharing in accordance with grid codes.
+This specification is encapsulated as a coupling constraint of the form \eqref{eq:abmm_couple} and ensures that the power deviation introduced to compensate \( P_{ext} \) is distributed fairly among devices.